The 20 best hiking pants, according to experts | CNN Underscored

 Think about your last hike and the way your pants affected your experience.
-More than just a sheet of material or a style statement, the right hiking pants can both protect you from the elements while shielding you from the unpredictability of the trail.
+More than just a sheet of material or a style statement, the right hiking pants can both protect you from the elements and shield you from the unpredictability of the trail.

 The materials and fabric used in hiking pants will only serve you well if they fit properly.
 “Overall hiking pant fit is quite subjective, but folks should take a few factors into consideration,” says Trimble.
 “For starters, pants shouldn’t limit your range of motion.
 Lots of hiking pants now tend to have more stretch, which allows a wider range of movement.
 Pants that are too tight will often limit your range of motion, and tight pants may also limit breathability and ventilation.”